Dushistov/flapigen-rs/book/src/getting-started.md

 {{#include ../../cpp-example/rust-part/Cargo.toml:cargo_lib_section}}
 ```

-Then you should create `build.rs` inside this crate
+Then you should create `build.rs` inside this crate.
 For example:

 ```rust,no_run,noplaypen